-Climate Assembly UK brings together people from all walks of life to discuss how the UK can reduce greenhouse gas emissions to net zero by 2050.
-At the assembly, participants learn about climate change and how the UK can address it, take time to discuss this with one another, and then make recommendations about what should happen.
+Climate Assembly UK brought together people from all walks of life to discuss how the UK can reduce greenhouse gas emissions to net zero by 2050.
+At the assembly, participants learnt about climate change and how the UK can address it, took time to discuss this with one another, and then made recommendations about what should happen.

 In June 2019, six Select Committees of the House of Commons called a citizens’ assembly to understand public preferences on how the UK should tackle climate change because of the impact these decisions will have on people’s lives.
 A Select Committee is a group of MPs from different political parties – they examine policy issues, hold the Government to account and make proposals for new laws.

-Climate Assembly UK participants will discuss these questions.
-They will be selected from different walks of life, shades of opinion, and from throughout the UK to form a representative sample of the UK’s population.
+Climate Assembly UK members discussed these questions.
+The members were selected from different walks of life, shades of opinion, and from throughout the UK to form a representative sample of the UK’s population.

-The outcomes of their discussions, which will be held in central Birmingham from January to March 2020, will be presented to the six select committees.
-The committees will use them as a basis for detailed work on implementing the assembly’s recommendations, which will also be debated in the House of Commons.
-This provides an unprecedented opportunity for the public to contribute to climate change debate, and to influence action taken by Government and Parliament.
+The outcomes of their discussions, which were held in central Birmingham from January to March 2020 and then online following the UK's outbreak of coronavirus, were presented to the six select committees in a report in September 2020.
+The committees will use them as a basis for detailed work on implementing the assembly’s recommendations.
+The Business, Energy and Industrial Strategy Committee launched an inquiry on the findings of the Assembly's report, and debated this in the House of Commons.
+This Assembly provided an unprecedented opportunity for the public to contribute to climate change debate, and to influence action taken by Government and Parliament.

-The House of Commons has contracted three organisations to run Climate Assembly UK on its behalf – The Involve Foundation (‘Involve’), Sortition Foundation, and mySociety.
-Read more about who is involved in running Climate Assembly UK here.
+The House of Commons contracted three organisations to run Climate Assembly UK on its behalf – The Involve Foundation (‘Involve’), Sortition Foundation, and mySociety.
+Read more about who was involved in running Climate Assembly UK here.